 Full code transparency with fair limitation on commercial exploitation

-Kubeshark is a collection of four different projects, each with its own license.
+Kubeshark is a collection of five different projects, each with its own license.

 When using Kubeshark the least permissive license takes dominance.
 In this case its BSL 1.1.

 Kubeshark’s source code is fully open and accessible to authenticated and approved users, under the terms of the BSL 1.1 license.
 While we grant users the liberty to view, use, and modify the source code, much like traditional open-source licenses, we introduce a reasonable limitation on commercial exploitation for a certain period.
 This allows the project ample opportunity to grow and accrue resources.